Essay Introduction

 Rather than simply writing something that your readers already know, the above-improved hook example introduces an intriguing claim about the religious significance of the book of the Holy Quran.

-Step # 2 – Provide Background Information
+Step # 2 – Provide Background Information to Readers

 The background information should be specific, clear, concise, and to the point.
 Any information that does not relate to the central argument of your essay should not be included here.
-However, avoid going Into too much detail.
+However, avoid going into too much detail.

 The background text should refer to the main body’s important points without supporting evidence and analysis.